 Your child can choose when and which one they want to use.
 When the tokens are gone, they’re gone.
 Every day the tokens reset.

 They aren’t taken away as punishment, nor are they given as rewards.
 They are simply a tool your child can use to regulate their own screen time.

 My son got two tokens for TV shows and one iPad token per day.
 He could use them whenever he wants (within reason) and when they were used there was no more screen time that day.
-For us, each token was good for a 20 minute (or less show) and the iPad token is good for 15 minutes.
+For us, each token was good for a 20-30 minute show and the iPad token is good for 15 minutes.
 That means on average my son is getting an hour or less of TV per day.
-Today, for example, he only used the 15-minute Ipad token.
+Today, for example, he only used the 15-minute iPad token.

 Why it Works

 This method puts the power in your child’s hands.
 They have the tokens and they turn them in when they want.